FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 ```C
 #pragma HLS INTERFACE m_axi port=<variable_name> offset=slave bundle=gmem
 ```
 Variable_name is a variable that denotes an array.
-It should be noted that, you should only map arrays to the memory ports
+It should be noted that you should only map arrays to the memory ports

 #### Slave Pragmas
-If you find you need to map a argument to the control port, the basic structure is as follows:
+If you find you need to map an argument to the control port, the basic structure is as follows:
 ```C
 #pragma HLS INTERFACE s_axilite port=<variable_name> bundle=control
 ```
 What these allowed us to do was map variables, both input and output, to registers within the hardware module.
 Which in turn, allowed us to tell the module where to find the data it needed.
-It should be noted that, a pragma should allows be created for return:
+It should be noted that a pragma should be created for return:
 ```C
 #pragma HLS INTERFACE s_axilite port=return bundle=control
 ```